 What is a Walipini?

-A walipini is basically like a greenhouse crossed with a root cellar.
-The growing area is dug into the ground.
-This gives you the thermal benefits of being cool in warm weather and warm in cold weather similar to a root cellar.
-The earth acts like your insulation.
+Walipini, also known as sunken greenhouse, underground greenhouse, pit greenhouse, or earth-sheltered greenhouse, is a structure with the growing area dug into the ground.
+Having the growing area under the ground level gives you the thermal benefits of being cool in warm weather and warm in cold weather similar to a root cellar.

 Unlike a root cellar, though, you’ll be putting a greenhouse top on your dug-out space.
 That will allow the sun to come into the area and make it even warmer.
 Plus, that sunlight will be used to grow your plants.

-To build a walipini, you dig a 6-8 foot deep area in the ground.
-Then you install a greenhouse type roof angled toward the sun.
-If you have earth moving machinery or live in an area where this kind of work is inexpensive and can be performed without a permit, you can save a lot of money building a walipini instead of a full-blown greenhouse.
+To build a walipini, dig a 6-8 foot deep area in the ground.
+Then install a greenhouse type roof angled toward the sun.
+If you have earth-moving machinery or live in an area where this kind of work is inexpensive and can be performed without a permit, you can save a lot of money building a walipini instead of a full-blown greenhouse.

 Now before you spend all your time planning your perfect walipini, there are a couple of things to consider.
 Your soil type, for instance, will have a significant impact on whether your location is suited to constructing a walipini.